-Comoving Units are units of measurement that divide out the Hubble Constant (H0) (in the form of the Hubble Parameter).
-Comoving Distance is basic, and from it, any measure based on distances, areas, or volumes can be expressed in comoving units.
+Comoving units are units of measurement that divide out the Hubble constant (in the form of the Hubble parameter).
+Comoving distance is basic, and from it, any measure based on distances, areas, or volumes can be expressed in comoving units.

-Two distant objects observed in the past, e.g., Galaxy Clusters (CL), can be further apart today, purely due to Hubble Expansion.
-Comoving distance expresses the distance between them as a distance times the Hubble Parameter, to ignore or cancel that effect.
-It is used, when appropriate, to compare phenomena at different cosmological times, and also to allow for future refinements of the Hubble Constant that would affect determinations made from distant observations.
+Two distant objects observed in the past, e.g., galaxy clusters, can be further apart today, purely due to Hubble expansion.
+Comoving distance expresses the distance between them as a distance times the Hubble parameter, to ignore or cancel that effect.
+It is used, when appropriate, to compare phenomena at different cosmological times, and also to allow for future refinements of the Hubble constant that would affect determinations made from distant observations.

-Comoving Coordinates are coordinates using comoving distance and Comoving Space Density is density (e.g., of mass per unit volume) based on the same.
+Comoving coordinates are coordinates using comoving distance and comoving space density is density (e.g., of mass per unit volume) based on the same.
 Comoving distance is also called coordinate distance.